 Why?
 Triumph have really bumped up the Street Triple line with the addition of the RS, a model focused on a true transition from road to track and back again.
 Sharper styling, added agility and an intuitive performance offers one of the highest level of specifications I’ve seen yet in the Street Triple line.
 I think the big difference is in the engine department is a bump in displacement from 675cc to 765cc.
 Its customizable electronics complement is the real game-changer regarding what’s expected from a middle-weight naked motorcycle.
 There are five riding modes available – Road, Rain, Sport, Track, and “Rider,” which is programmable to your favourite settings and selectable from the menu.
 Modes set different limitations for throttle map (Road, Rain, or Sport), Continental ABS (Road or Track), and Triumph Traction Control (Road, Rain, Sport, or Track).
 So yes, individualized.
 And you have control of the options; the ABS and traction control can be switched off, right from the dashboard.

 A mode button at the top allows the rider to cycle through the 2017 Street Triple’s ride modes on the go; while the little five-way joystick at the bottom navigates all of the menus.
 A brilliant system.

-My Pick of Fav Features/Specifications
+My Pick of Favourite Features: